pattonsgirl/CEG2350/Labs/Lab10/README.md

 ## Part 1 - Write Code

 Use Java or C or C++ to write an echo program.
 Name your source code file `repeat` with the appropriate source code extension: `repeat.java`, `repeat.c`, `repeat.cpp`.
-The program should be the following:
+The program should perform the following:

 - prompt the user to enter text
 - capture text from standard input
-- output the captured text back to standard output
+- output the captured text to standard output

 - **Additional notes**
-  - Code integrity does not matter - you may work together or use things found on the internet or textbooks.
+  - You may work together or use things found on the internet or textbooks.
 Practice citing your sources using comments in your code.
   - You are welcome to use an IDE you are familiar with to write test and debug your code, but you'll need to get the source code to a file on your AWS instance for the remainder of the lab.
   - There is some useful C starter code in [this guide](https://www.geeksforgeeks.org/taking-string-input-space-c-3-different-methods/) about halfway down.
     - You'll need to add another print statement before the scan statement to prompt the user to enter a string.